mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 3 Chart Of Accounts
+## 3 Chart Of Accounts

-Set up and manage the Chart of Accounts, customer data, vendor data, and products/services.
-It emphasizes the importance of correctly categorizing accounts and associating income accounts with specific items for accurate financial tracking.
+Manage the Chart of Accounts, customer data, vendor data, and products/services.
+Very important for correctly categorizing accounts and associating income accounts with items (bought and sold) for accurate financial tracking.

 1. **Accessing the Chart of Accounts**
    1. Go to `Accounting` > `Chart of Accounts`